Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 There is a lot more to to do in Trevelin than you may suspect.

-I recommend going to at least 3 days and upwards of a week if, like me, you prefer slow travel.
+I recommend going for at least 3 days and upwards of a week if, like me, you prefer slow travel.

 See Patagonia’s Tulips